tstellanova/mavleash/README.md

 To use it, you'll need to obtain your Electron's device ID and authorization token from the Particle.io site and populate those fields in the HTML file.
 This file is for test purposes only: be careful to never publish your authorization token.
-Follow the directions from Particle.io if you wish to create a full-blown mobile app or website that monitors your device's location.

 In addition, you can use IFTTT.com (if this then that) to pull Particle.io events into other web services.
 I've setup an [example IFTTT recipe](https://ifttt.com/recipes/397072-log-particle-event-data)